microsponsors/registry-contract/README.md

 The `contentId` is designed to be pretty flexible in this contract (just a simple string) to allow for maximum forward-compatibility.
 Details on format [here](https://github.com/microsponsors/utils.js#contentid).

 ### adminUpdateWhitelistStatus()
-Admin: Add or remove address from whitelist (set isWhitelisted to false)
+Admin: Add or remove address from whitelist (set isWhitelisted to false).
+Is pausable.
 * @param `target`: Address to add or remove from whitelist.
 * @param `isApproved`: isWhitelisted status boolean for address.
 ```